fabeza/Credit_Risk_Analysis/README.md

 | Precision | 0.99 | 0.99 | 0.99 | 0.99 | 0.99 | 0.99 |
 | Recall | 0.94 | 0.89 | 0.68 | 0.57 | 0.61 | 0.40 |

 The EasyEnsembleClassifier is the model that returned the best results out of the six models applied to the credit risk dataset.
-Its highest accuracy score means 94% of its predictions were correct, and the higher precision and recall scores mean it did better than the other models when predicting high/low risk loans correctly.
+Its highest accuracy score means 94% of its predictions were correct, and the higher precision and recall scores mean it did better than the other models when predicting high risk loans correctly.